FREQUENTLY ASKED QUESTIONS

 Q: Why do you call yourself a “zombie drug dealer”?
 What do you do for a living?

-A: I am a clinical night pharmacist at a large hospital — which means I work graveyard shifts, doling out drugs to really, really sick people.
+A: For over a dozen years, I worked as a clinical night pharmacist at a large hospital—which means I work graveyard shifts, doling out drugs to really, really sick people.
+I quit in July of 2014, but I’m still a licensed drug dealer.

 Q: Did your background as a health professional lead you to the Paleo diet?

-A: I have a Bachelor of Science degree in Nutrition & Food Science, and a Doctorate in Pharmacy — but while my science background has helped me understand a lot of the why’s and how’s behind the Paleo diet, I really arrived at this approach to eating by happenstance.
+A: I have a Bachelor of Science degree in Nutrition & Food Science, and a Doctorate in Pharmacy, but while my science background has helped me understand a lot of the whys and hows behind the Paleo diet, I actually arrived at this approach to eating by happenstance.

 Q: Is that why you don’t post more about nutritional science?